© The Association of Anaesthetists of Great Britain and Ireland

 Information or data not directly a result of the study but necessary for the reader to understand the manuscript should be included as an Appendix.
 Examples might include copies of questionnaires used, recognised mathematical processes used to generate results or previously published and validated classification systems.
 All should be appropriately referenced and the authors must obtain permission from the copyright holders if the contents have been previously published.

-Number references (including articles in press) consecutively in the order they appear in the text, using Arabic numerals enclosed in square brackets on the line (not superscript).
-Use [1-4] instead of [1,2,3,4].
 Abstracts may be quoted as references so long as they have been published in peer-reviewed journals.
 Internet sites may be quoted as references by listing them in the normal way in the text (using Arabic numerals).
 Unpublished observations, personal communications and abstracts published only in proceedings of meetings should be quoted within the text of the manuscript, in parentheses.
 Please submit copies of any articles accepted for publication but not yet published.
 Information from manuscripts submitted but not yet accepted should be cited in the text as unpublished observations.
 References cited for the first time in Tables or Figures should be numbered in the sequence established by the first mention of the particular Table/Figure in the text.
 All references (including those in press) should be listed at the end of the text in the order they are quoted.
 For internet sites, please include the date accessed in parentheses.
-List all authors unless there are seven or more, in which case give the first three followed by ‘et al.’.
-Spell out the names of all journals in full, and give the first and last page number, not just the first.
+List all authors unless there are seven or more, in which case give the first three followed by ‘, et al.’ The journal title should be written out in full and in italics, followed by a semi-colon then a space followed by the edition number in bold (no sub-edition numbers please) then a colon then a space and finally the page numbers.

 - Author AB, Author CD.
 Title of paper.
 Journal Title Written Out in Full in Italics 2010; 12: 123-4.